c0ld-w4ter/you-fm/README.md

 ```

 **Expected Output**:
-- Console logs showing data fetching progress
+- Console logs showing data fetching and AI summarization progress
-- A `briefing.txt` file containing current weather, news articles, and podcast episodes
+- A `briefing.txt` file containing the AI-enhanced briefing script
+- A `briefing_raw.txt` file containing the raw data for comparison
-- Success message with data counts
+- Success message with data counts and file paths

+**New Features**:
+- ✅ AI-powered article summarization using Google Gemini 2.5 Pro
+- ✅ **AI-generated briefing scripts** - Natural, professional scripts created entirely by AI
+- ✅ Intelligent content selection (top 5 articles, top 3 podcasts)
+- ✅ Dynamic script formatting based on available data
+- ✅ Robust fallback handling for API failures

-**Note**: You need to set the required environment variables (API keys) for the application to work with real data.
-Without API keys, you'll see configuration errors.
+**Note**: You need to set all required environment variables (including `GEMINI_API_KEY`) for the application to work with real data.

 ### Future Functionality
 After upcoming milestones, the application will:
-- Generate AI summaries using Google Gemini (Milestone 2)
 - Convert text to speech using ElevenLabs (Milestone 3)
 - Upload audio files to Google Drive (Milestone 3)
 - Deploy to AWS Lambda for automated daily execution (Milestone 4)